google/WebFundamentals/src/content/en/tools/lighthouse/audits/blocking-resources.md

 You can improve your page load speed by inlining links and scripts that are required for first paint, and deferring those that aren't.

-## How to pass the audit {: #how }
+## Recommendations {: #recommendations }

 In your report, Lighthouse lists all of the render-blocking links or scripts that it has detected.
 The goal is to reduce this number.

-As mentioned in [How the audit is implemented](#implementation), Lighthouse flags three types of render-blocking links: scripts, stylesheets, and HTML imports.
+Lighthouse flags three types of render-blocking links: scripts, stylesheets, and HTML imports.
 How you optimize depends on what type of resource you're working with.

 Note: When a resource is referred to as "critical" below, it means that the